01100100/blog/content/posts/kreuzungen.md

 <!-- https://commons.wikimedia.org/wiki/File:Dicke_Marie_01.jpg -->
 Let's imagine what the geospatial data would look like that describes this great tree...

 First we should define the location or the "where" of Dicke Marie.
-We could use words to do this, prehaps "North East of Berlin" or "about 300m south.."
+We could use words to do this, perhaps "North East of Berlin" or "about 300m south.."
 However we can do much better if we define with the position with a single set of co-ordinates `(52.5935770, 13.2649068)` locating the point where the centre of the tree trunk comes out of the ground.
 These numbers are much more powerful then the wordy descriptions.
 It fixes it to a set position in the world, and the numbers can be quickly and efficiently compared to other geospatial data types to answer questions like..
 "How far is this point east of point x" "Does this point lie within polygon z?".
 Ohhh, I feel the power of this geospatial stuff.

 Now we can add some "what" properties describe Fat Marie.
 Perhaps we can add the properties `type=tree`, `name=Dicke Marie`, `species=Quercus robur` and `height=23` and maybe we could add a link to the wikipedia article `wikipedia=https://de.wikipedia.org/wiki/de:Dicke Marie`